 Patrick Dwyer is the longest tenured Hurricane on this list – with 416 games over seven seasons from 2008 to 2015, he is one of the more recognizable ‘Canes of the decade, despite his minor role with the team.
 As a bottom-six winger, Dwyer wasn’t a huge impact player, but played his part well and made a home with the Hurricanes.

 Following his departure from the NHL in 2015, he suited up for MODO of the SHL, the Charlotte Checkers in the AHL, as well as professional teams in Denmark and the UK.
-After retiring in the summer of 2019, he joined the Checkers as an assistant coach for the Checkers, and now, the Chicago Wolves, where he lends his knowledge developing the Hurricanes’ future stars.
+He retired in the summer of 2019 and took a job as an assistant coach for the Checkers, and now, the Chicago Wolves, where he lends his knowledge developing the Hurricanes’ future stars.

 One of the first things you notice watching Nathan Gerbe is his 5-foot-4 frame, but his speed, grit and nifty hands makes him difficult to defend.